windwp/RazorTransformTool/Readme.md

 RazorTransformTool
 ------

-This project use razor syntax for trasform text like T4
+This project use razor syntax for transform text like T4

 Project support include external dll for compiler